Cyclone Season in Australia is between November and April.

 Cyclones are violent storms that contain high winds rotating around a calm centre of low pressure.
 Winds produced can be in excess of 200km/hr which can cause extensive damage, and can result in death or injury caused by flooding, buildings collapsing or fling debris.

-Cyclones are categorised into 5 categories and when a cyclone warning is issued, these categories will help you determine what level of precautions you will need to take, and what damage can result.
+Cyclones are categorised according to the strength of the wind gusts.
+There are five cyclone categories.
+These categories will help you determine what level of precautions you will need to take, and what damage can result.

-A tropical Cyclone Warning includes information on were the cyclone is, what its movement and direction is, and how strong it is and, identifies the areas that could be affected or at risk.
+A tropical Cyclone Warning is issued by Australia's national weather, climate and water agency, the Bureau of Meteorology (BoM) and includes information on where the cyclone is, what its movement and direction is, how strong it is, and identifies the areas that could be affected or at risk.

 Tropical cyclone watch: Issued if a cyclone is expected to affect coastal communities within 48 hours, but not expected within 24 hours.